Rituparna-04/MyVersion-Kmeans/README.md

 # MyVersion-Kmeans
-Its my attempt to understand and implement k-means algorithm for clustering.
+It's my attempt to understand and implement k-means algorithm for clustering.